Professional Tree Care Tips: Avoid These Common Blunders When Pruning Trees for Secure and Efficient Results

 When should I prune my trees?

-It depends on the species and the trees’ needs, but the majority of trees will benefit from trimming every three to five years.
+It’s dependent on the species and tree’s needs, but most trees will benefit from trimming every three to five years.

-Can I prune my trees myself?
+Can I prune my trees by myself?

-Is it okay to remove more than one-third of a tree’s branches at a time?
+Can you remove more than one-third tree’s branches at a time?

 Conclusion